SharePoint/sp-dev-docs/docs/general-development/sharepoint-server-application-lifecycle-management.md

 ### Benefits and changes
 <a name="Benefits"> </a>

 Because SharePoint-supported application development technologies now offer a more flexible assortment of languages and programming architectures, developers need to adapt existing ALM practices around mainstream development techniques to accommodate for their presence within SharePoint.
 Concepts such as testing, build establishment, deployment, and quality control, can be expanded to include deployment to SharePoint as a SharePoint application.
-This may mean that although many developers that are accustomed to writing and deploying server-side farm solutions that extend the core capabilities of SharePoint, common ALM practices for the new flexible development model facilitated by SharePoint Server 2013 applications must be applied to the implementation process.
+This may mean that although many developers that are accustomed to writing and deploying server-side farm solutions that extend the core capabilities of SharePoint, common ALM practices for the new flexible development model facilitated by SharePoint applications must be applied to the implementation process.

-As customers continue the transition to cloud-hosted implementations of SharePoint Server 2013, developers will need to understand how to extend ALM concepts to include development, testing, and deployment target environments that sit outside the physical boundaries of the organization.
+As customers continue the transition to cloud-hosted implementations of SharePoint, developers will need to understand how to extend ALM concepts to include development, testing, and deployment target environments that sit outside the physical boundaries of the organization.
 This includes evaluating the technology strategy for conducting application development, testing, and deployment.

 Developers and architects alike can become well-versed in synthesizing solutions that consist of multiple application components that span or combine different types of hosting options.
 During this adaptation process, ALM procedures should be applied unilaterally to these applications.
-For example, developers may need to deploy an application that spans on-premises services deployment (that is, IIS, ASP.NET, MVC, WebAPI, and WCF), Microsoft Azure, SharePoint Server 2013, and SQL Azure, while also being able to test the application components to determine quality or whether any regressions have been introduced since a previous build.
+For example, developers may need to deploy an application that spans on-premises services deployment (that is, IIS, ASP.NET, MVC, WebAPI, and WCF), Microsoft Azure, SharePoint, and SQL Azure, while also being able to test the application components to determine quality or whether any regressions have been introduced since a previous build.
 These requirements may signify a significant shift in how developers and teams regard the daily build and deployment process that is a well-known procedure for on-premises or server-side solutions.